That's Governance! (2021)

 81-10-17

-This website hosts documentation of previous works; emails and text messages amongst collaborators; drafts of collectively-written press releases; and excerpts from the many packaged submissions that answer to opportunity.
+This website hosts documentation from previous work; emails and text messages amongst collaborators; drafts of collectively-written press releases; and excerpts from the many packaged submissions that answer to opportunity.

 How to use gordondouglas.org